greyltc-org/cmd-greeter/README.md

 * Somehow open a terminal on the computer (via ssh or ctrl-alt-f2 or something)
 * Execute lightdm-cmd-greeter-login
     - You'll be prompted for a user name and password
-    - If you enter them correctly, that user's default destop session should launch
+    - If you enter them correctly, that user's default desktop session should launch